 Hey there.
-My name is Christie Walsh.
-I am a graphic designer in the western suburbs of Chicago.
+My name is Christie Walsh and I'm a visual designer in Chicago.
 While my primary focus is web design, I also feel at home working on print and branding.
-I've been in the business for nearly 9 years now, but I've been designing and building websites on a freelance basis since way back in 1996.
+I've been in the business for ten years now, but I've been designing and building websites on a freelance basis since way back in 1996.

-I'm currently looking for new job opportunities, and I'm eager to take a big leap from the suburbs into the City of Chicago.
+I'm currently looking for new job opportunities.
 Please take a look through my portfolio for an overview of my work.
 Like what you see?
 Think I'd be a good fit?
 Let's get in touch.
-You can reach me at firstname.lastname@example.org or (630) 234-3851.
+You can reach me at email@example.com or (630) 234-3851.
 I'd love to discuss how I can help your business meet its design needs.

 Responsive Design: This site is responsive.
 Go on, try it!
 Resize the window and see what happens.